SkyInkLearning/Azure_DevOps_yaml/README.md

   vmImage: 'windows-latest'
 ```

-This is an agent pool which picks a Microsoft-hosted windows agent.
+This is an agent pool in which we are picking a Microsoft-hosted windows agent.
+There are linux and mac agents as well.

 An agent is a virtual machine, which has common tools pre-installed, that runs the pipeline steps.
 So in the pool above you request a virtual machine which has windows latest things on it to spin up your code and run through the steps, like the tests, to check so everything works.
 After it's done, the virtual machine will reset itself.

-You can also utilize a self hosted agent.
+You could also utilize a self hosted agent.

 ### Variables: